The BEST Times to Visit the Dolomites!

 The imposing peaks of the Dolomite Mountains provide extraordinary terrain for skiing, snowboarding, snowshoeing, and other winter activities.
-Boasting the number one ski resort in the world, and a past Winter Olympics site to boot, the Dolomites are a winter sports paradise for families, beginners, and champions alike!
+Boasting the number one ski resort in the world, host to the 1956 Winter Olympics, and co-host to the forthcoming 2026 Winter Olympics site to boot, the Dolomites are a winter sports paradise for families, beginners, and champions alike!
 Plus, the sun shines an unparalleled 8 days out of 10 in the sunny winter paradise of the Dolomites – more than any other range in the Alps!

 During the winter, many of the rifugi are open for lunches, dinners, and overnights, so you can take a break for a meal on the mountain, or do a winter traverse from hut-to-hut!
 And, if you arrive early enough in the season, you’ll also find several Christmas markets throughout the Dolomites.
 It makes for a guilt-free adventure when you can do your holiday shopping on vacation!

 The Monti Pallidi, or Pale Mountains as the Dolomites were first known, shed their snow and the true color of the dolomite limestone is again revealed.
 Contrasted with green pastures full of wildflowers, the spring is a wonderful time to take have an adventure in the Dolomites!
 Hiking and biking trails reopen as the snow melts, the roads become full of cyclists, and the via Ferrata and dolomite walls are again ripe for climbing.